 For agreements where you send out data sets, please contact the appropriate contracting office from the list above when the agreement involves one of the above bulleted issues, or:

 If you receive or send data without any agreement, the usual academic conventions such as authorship of publications and not sharing others’ unpublished data without permission would apply.

 The Stanford Research Computing Center can assist with data security requirements.

 If you wish to license out data created in the course of your Stanford work for commercial purposes, contact the OTL (Office of Technology Licensing).

 The Stanford Data Science Resources can help you access the tools, datasets, data platforms and methodologies for conducting innovative clinical and translational research.

 The School of Medicine offers a limited initial consultation (underwritten by the Dean’s Office and Spectrum) to help you identify the resources you need.
 These consults may lead to longer-term engagements and partnerships with one or more of the consulting groups from across the School of Medicine.
-Through these consulting groups, you can access the many datasets of the DASHER data commons, as well as a variety of platforms and tools and research services, including expert advice on databases and management, study design and implementation, biostatistics, informatics, technology integration, and much more.
+Through these consulting groups, you can access datasets, a variety of platforms and tools and research services, including expert advice on databases and management, study design and implementation, biostatistics, informatics, technology integration, and much more.